Martizs/TenantLandlordCooperationSystemAndroid/README.md

-# AndroidAppTenantLandlordCooperationSystem
+# PrivatiSistema
-My final years project for the Bachelors degree in IT Engineering.
+The Android app part of my final years project for the Bachelors degree in IT Engineering.
 I tried to write all of the comments, variables, methods/functions in lithuanian, as it was required.
 It was a rushed job with sleepless nights as i was working full time while doing this.